 Looks at the debate around the Carillion pension schemesJump to full report >>

 Carillion has 13 UK defined benefit pension schemes with 27,000 members.
-Following the company's entering compulsory liquidation on 15 January 2018, most, or all, of the schemes are expected to enter a Pension Protection Fund assessment period.
-(PQ 129456, 28 February 2018).
+Since the company's entering compulsory liquidation on 15 January 2018, 12 have entered a Pension Protection Fund assessment period (PQ 905457 21 May 2018).

 In the report of their inquiry into this on 16 May 2018, the BEIS and Work and Pensions Committee called on the Government to carry out an ‘ambitious and wide-ranging set of reforms’ to ‘reset our systems of corporate accountability.’
 They said that a “system of internal checks and balances were support to prevent board failures of the degree evidence in Carillion” had failed.
 As regards the pension schemes:

 The key regulators, the Financial Reporting Council (FRC) and the Pensions Regulator (TPR), were united in their feebleness and timidity.
 The FRC identified concerns in the Carillion accounts in 2015 but failed to follow them up.
 TPR threatened on seven occasions to use a power to enforce pension contributions that it has never used.
 These were empty threats; the Carillion directors knew it and got their way.
 (Work and Pensions and BEIS Committee, Carillion, HC 769, May 2018, Summary)

 In response, Chief Executive Lesley Titcomb said TPR had made changes to strengthen its regulatory approach and would continue to do so: